playa del carmen

 The area offers all types and levels of cave diving, from giant passages to the tiniest of no-mount squeeze and from the extremely shallow to the extremely deep.
 Most of the caves are easily accessible by car… while some are still well hidden in the jungle, waiting to be discovered and explored!

-Many of the cave systems don’t exceed 5m of depth, allowing cave divers to enjoy several hours of bottom time with no decompression on a basic cave configuration, but some others descent to over 120m and requires advanced trimix techniques.
+Many of the cave systems don’t exceed 5m of depth, allowing cave divers to enjoy several hours of bottom time with no decompression on a basic cave configuration, but some others are 120m deeper and requires advanced trimix techniques.

 No river is to be found on the surface of the peninsula, the water is flowing instead into extended underground passages.
 This amazing topography has been slowly carved by fresh water infiltration in the porous carbonate bedrock, mostly made of limestone.